 |American Immigration Lawyers Association (AILA)

-AILA San Diego Chapter (Currently serves on the Liason Committee to the San Diego Chief Counsel’s Office)
+AILA San Diego Chapter (Currently serves as the Liasion to the San Diego ICE Chief Counsel)

 |Hispanic National Bar Association